MostafaMhmod/stocks-exchange-app/README.md

 ## Implementations Notes:
-- Ideally, creating a backend service with the need of a low latency Should Not be implemented by the Django library since the only compatible library with support to low latency connection (MQTT, webscockts etc.) which is the django channel librarry which lack the documentation and the resources for the MQTT support,a better solution would be to use either the fastapi framework along with the fastapi-mqtt tool for the MQTT integration support.
+- Ideally, creating a backend service with the need of a low latency Should Not be implemented by the Django library since the only compatible library with support to low latency connection (MQTT, webscockts etc.) which is the django channel librarry. lacks the documentation and the resources for the MQTT support,a better solution would be to use either the fastapi framework along with the fastapi-mqtt tool for the MQTT integration support.

 - In here for the sake of simplicity I'm using the Django's managment commands to subscripe to the MQTT events